 How much does it cost?
 As all homes are different in dimensions and styling, it is difficult to determine a cost without seeing the home.
 All of our professional consultants provide a no-obligation, no high-pressure Gutter Analysis, complete with pictures of your gutters and any problems we find, and a recommendation of which of our products will work best for your home and budget.
 And, LeafGuard is competitively priced.
 Think you have a problem with your LeafGuard system?
 LeafGuard will come out free of charge to inspect and adjust.

-Each LeafGuard Gutter System is custom manufactured on-site to your home’s specifications, installed by our company employees who are fully bonded, insured, and factory trained.
+Each LeafGuard Gutter System is custom manufactured on-site to your home’s specifications and installed by our company employees who are fully bonded, insured, and factory-trained.
 LeafGuard technicians have installed over 40,000+ systems in the Chicagoland/NW Indiana area since 1995.
-Last year, LeafGuard’s dedication to craftsmanship and customer service received kudos from Guild Quality in the form of the coveted 2013 GuildMaster Award that is only given to companies that provide outstanding service on all levels.
+Last year, LeafGuard’s dedication to craftsmanship and customer service received kudos from Guild Quality in the form of the coveted 2013 GuildMaster Award which is only given to companies that provide outstanding service on all levels.

 All of this is why the company motto is “LeafGuard….Get It & Forget It!”